ash-project/ash/documentation/introduction/getting_started_phx.md

 ## Add dependencies and formatter

 Now we need to add the dependencies, `ash` and [ash_postgres](https://hexdocs.pm/ash_postgres/readme.html).
-To find out what is the latest available verion you can use `mix hex.info`
+To find out what the latest available version is you can use `mix hex.info`

 ```shell
 mix hex.info ash_postgres